 Introduction

-In 2014, approximately 47,000 men were newly diagnosed with prostate cancer in the UK, with 11,000 resultant deaths per annum.(1) Androgen deprivation therapy (ADT)(2) is standard treatment in the NHS(3) delivered neo-adjuvantly with radiotherapy for localised and locally advanced disease and as monotherapy for metastatic disease (more recently in combination with taxane-based chemotherapy).(4) Around one half of men with prostate cancer will undergo such treatment.(5) Given current incidence data for prostate cancer it is likely that around 20,000 men are initiated on ADT annually and approximately 125,000 men in the UK will be maintained on ADT this year.
-It is estimated that by 2020 and 2030 this will be over 200,000 and 300,000 men respectively.(6)
+In 2014, approximately 47,000 men were newly diagnosed with prostate cancer in the UK, with 11,000 resultant deaths per annum.[1]
+Androgen deprivation therapy (ADT)[2] is standard treatment in the NHS[3] delivered neo-adjuvantly with radiotherapy for localised and locally advanced disease and as monotherapy for metastatic disease (more recently in combination with taxane-based chemotherapy).[4]
+Around one half of men with prostate cancer will undergo such treatment.[5]
+Given current incidence data for prostate cancer it is likely that around 20,000 men are initiated on ADT annually and approximately 125,000 men in the UK will be maintained on ADT this year.
+It is estimated that by 2020 and 2030 this will be over 200,000 and 300,000 men respectively.[6]

-ADT adversely impacts quality of life (QoL) causing fatigue, reduced muscle mass, sexual problems, and increases risk of fracture and acute kidney injury.(5, 7-14) In men with advanced prostate cancer the prevalence of dementia, depression, anxiety or psychosis is around 1 in 4.(15) Furthermore, long-term ADT has been linked with worsening cardiovascular health.(16) This is of concern as men with prostate cancer already constitute a high-risk population for cardiovascular disease.(17) As well as the distress and loss of QoL to the individual, these side-effects place additional burden on healthcare services and support networks.
+ADT adversely impacts quality of life (QoL) causing fatigue, reduced muscle mass, sexual problems, and increases risk of fracture and acute kidney injury.[5,7-14] In men with advanced prostate cancer the prevalence of dementia, depression, anxiety or psychosis is around 1 in 4.[15]
+Furthermore, long-term ADT has been linked with worsening cardiovascular health.[16]
+This is of concern as men with prostate cancer already constitute a high-risk population for cardiovascular disease.[17]
+As well as the distress and loss of QoL to the individual, these side-effects place additional burden on healthcare services and support networks.

-Unmet needs and ongoing support requirements from men diagnosed with prostate cancer are established.(18, 19) Numerous strategies for managing side-effects are tried in practice, but exercise training is the only evidence-based supportive therapy for improving disease-specific QoL in men on ADT (20, 21).
+Unmet needs and ongoing support requirements from men diagnosed with prostate cancer are established.[18,19] Numerous strategies for managing side-effects are tried in practice, but exercise training is the only evidence-based supportive therapy for improving disease-specific QoL in men on ADT [20,21].
 The National Institute for Health and Care Excellence (NICE) in the UK (NICE-CG175) and the European Association of Urology (EAU) have both recommended supervised exercise training as part of standard treatment for men with prostate cancer on long-term ADT.

 The aim of this multi-centre investigation was to examine what exercise referral is currently available for men on ADT as provided by the NHS and if a supervised, individually-tailored exercise training package (as per the national NICE guidelines CG175) is embedded within prostate cancer care.